 Before 1879, when Thomas Edison patented the electric light bulb, artificial lighting didn’t exist.
 After sunset, people relied on candles, fires, and lanterns for sources of light.

-Since then, artificial lighting has slowly become more and more common, with it skyrocketing over the past century as a result of the boom in technology where we’ve switched from using candlelight to mobile phone screens.
-In fact, it was only 30 years ago when light was discovered to govern our internal clocks, and since then we’ve been slowly learning more and more about blue light.
+It was only 30 years ago when light was discovered to govern our internal clocks, and since then we’ve been learning more and more about blue light.

 Artificial lighting contains blue wavelengths of light that are absent in light sources such as fires, candles, and lanterns.
-Blue light has been shown to improve mood, energy and alertness (naturally, as when the sun would rise it would trigger our natural body clock to wake us up), and is important for health and wellbeing.
-BUT, receiving it at the wrong times of day can be harmful.
+Blue light is essential for health and wellbeing, but receiving it at the wrong times of day can be harmful.

 The Impact of Light on Our Circadian Rhythm

-Blue light wavelengths are naturally found in nature during the brightest parts of the day.
-These wavelengths are not found in other natural light sources, like fire, that would have been used at night before artificial light was created.
-If you’ve ever sat around a camp fire at night, you may have found it to be soothing, and even felt a bit sleepy.
-This is largely due to its lack of blue light.
+Blue light wavelengths are found naturally in nature during the brightest parts of the day.
+These wavelengths are not found in other natural light sources such as fire, that would have been used at night before artificial light was created.
+If you’ve ever sat around a camp fire at night, you may have found it to be soothing, and it might have even made you a bit sleepy.

 When it comes to blue light, it’s all about timing.
 Blue light during the day can be beneficial in many ways, such as: